 - Bonus spins are fixed to one specific slot

-- Your winnings will be in the form of casino bonus
+- Your winnings will be in the form of a casino bonus

 The Difference Between Free Spins and Bonus Spins